aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 })();
 ```

-> Your login controller logic should look like the logic above.
+> Your login controller logic should look like the logic above once you have finished making the changes.

+**Where does this `authService` thing come from??** It doesn't come from anywhere so we have to create it.
+Here's how . . .

 ### Creating the Authentication Service

 Create a new JavaScript file in the `services` folder.
-We've called ours `auth.service.js` but you can call it something else if you want to as long as you **link to the script in the index.html** with the **same name**.
+We've called ours `auth.service.js` but you can call it something else if you want to as long as you **link to the script in the index.html file** with the **same name**.

+> E.g. `<script type="text/javascript" src="scripts/services/auth.service.js"></script>`

 Once the file has been created, paste the following code into the file.